Frequently Asked Questions

 Is Auction Horses a rescue?

 No, Auction Horses is not a rescue.
-At the moment we are a group of individuals who communicate primarily through an online @forum, or message board.
+At the moment we are a group of individuals who communicate primarily through an online Facebook Group.
 We may at some point form a nonprofit corporation for some of our projects, but we will still not be a rescue.

 How do I donate/adopt/foster?